 I have seen this, it is a great big prototype,

 electric vehicles might look like in a decade or two.

 And what's interesting about this is they have actually,

 the designers have used this design fiction to

-that might result from a system like this?
+that might result from a system like that.

-They prototype the RFID cards you might use to
+They prototype the RID cards you might use to

 So we can create these objects to invite that discussion,